monome/docs/norns/engine-study-3.md

 This third study will turn its focus from the core synth voices toward working with FX by:

 - establishing Busses to route signals from one place in the Server to another
-- being explicit about the ordering of synths and busses on the Server
+- being explicit about the ordering of synths and busses on the Server, and being purposeful about syncing those changes
-- syncing changes to our Server architecture at key moments
+- using [polls](/docs/norns/reference/poll) to send data from SuperCollider back to norns

-## part 1: {#part-1}
+## part 1: shuttling signals {#part-1}

 Before we get into retrofitting Moonshine with an FX bus, let's first demonstrate how Busses can be used to shuttle signals around the Server.